RealOrangeOne/django-db-serialize-repro/README.md

 # Django DB serialization bug reproduction

-A repository to reproduce a bug with serializing many to many through table models when using a database router and TransactionTestCase
+A repository to reproduce a bug with serializing many to many through table models when using a database router and TransactionTestCase.

+Confirmed on Django 4.2, 5.0, 5.1 and `main`.

 ---